Lego Star Wars: Subthemes

-In 2022, The Lego Group announced the Lego Star Wars theme will continue until December 2032.

-Ultimate Collector Series (UCS) sets
+Ultimate Collector Series (UCS)

 In addition to the regular Minifigure-scale sets, Lego has released 37 sets in their Ultimate Collector Series line, also known as UCS.
 Starting in 2000 with models of the X-Wing and TIE Interceptor, these models are known for being considerably larger, more detailed, and meant more for display purposes than other sets.
 As a result, they tend to cost more than other Lego Star Wars sets.
 They often include an information plaque and display stand.
 For example, the 2017 UCS version of the Millennium Falcon contained 7541 pieces, including 10 Minifigures, and was the largest Lego Star Wars set ever released at the time, and the fifth largest set of any collection ever commercially released.
 On June 5, 2015, a sealed box of the older 2007 Millennium Falcon Lego set (10179) was auctioned at online auction house Catawiki for €5,000 ($5556.50 USD at the time), making it the most expensive Lego set to ever be sold on the secondhand market.
 The Death Star (75419), which released on October 1, 2025, contains 9019 pieces and surpassed the 2017 Millennium Falcon as the largest UCS set on release by piece count, and was the first Lego set ever to be sold for $1,000 USD at MSRP.